Resource

 Morgan Stanley

 An orbit is a regular, repeating path that one object takes around another object or center of gravity.
-Orbiting objects, which are called satellites, include planets, moons, asteroids, and manmade devices.
+Orbiting objects, which are called satellites, include planets, moons, asteroids, and artificial devices.

 Objects orbit each other because of gravity.
 Gravity is the force that exists between any two objects with mass.
 Every object, from the smallest subatomic particle to the largest star, has mass.
 The more massive the object, the larger its gravitational pull.
 Gravitational pull is the amount of force one object exerts on another object.

 The sun is the most massive object in our solar system.
-All of the other objects in the solar system are subject to the gravitational pull of the sun.
+All other objects in the solar system are subject to the gravitational pull of the sun.

 Many satellites orbit on orbital planes.
 An orbital plane is a flat, disk-shaped space that connects the center of the object being orbited with the center of orbiting objects.
-Because all planets in our solar system share a similar orbital plane, planets dont run in to each other.
+Because all planets in our solar system share a similar orbital plane, planets don't collide.

 The time it takes for an object to orbit around another object is called its orbital period.
-Earth completes its orbital period around the sun every 365 days.
-The further away a planet is from the sun, the longer its orbital period.
+Earth's orbital period around the sun is complete in slighly over 365 days.
+The farther away a planet is from the sun, the longer its orbital period.
 The planet Neptune, for example, takes almost 165 years to orbit the sun.

 Each orbit has its own eccentricity.
-Eccentricity is the amount an orbits path differs from a perfect circle.
+Eccentricity is the amount an orbit's path differs from a perfect circle.
 A perfect circle has an eccentricity of zero.
-Earths eccentricity is .017.
-Mercury has the largest eccentricity of all the planets in the solar system, at .206.
+Earth's eccentricity is 0.017.
+Mercury has the largest eccentricity of all the planets in the solar system, at 0.206.

 Types of Orbits

 Moons orbit planets, while planets orbit the sun.
-Our entire solar system orbits around the black hole at the center of our galaxy, the Milky Way.
+Our entire solar system orbits the black hole at the center of our galaxy, the Milky Way.
 There are three major types of orbits: galactocentric orbits, heliocentric orbits, and geocentric orbits.
-Objects with geocentric orbits have their own types.

-A galactocentric orbit is an orbit that goes around the center of a galaxy.
-Our solar system follows this type of orbit around the Milky Way.
+Galactocentric orbits circle the center of a galaxy.
+Our solar system orbits the Milky Way.

-A geocentric orbit is one that goes around the Earth.
-Our moon follows a geocentric orbit, and so do most manmade satellites.
-The Moon is Earth's only natural satellite.
-It takes about 27 days for the moon to complete its orbital period around the Earth.
+A geocentric orbit is one that goes around Earth.
+Our moon follows a geocentric orbit, and so do most artificial satellites.
+The moon is Earth's only natural satellite.
+It takes about 27 days for the moon to complete its orbital period around Earth.
 There are three major types of geocentric orbits: low-Earth orbit (LEO), medium-Earth orbit (MEO), and geostationary orbit.

 Low-Earth orbit exists between 160 kilometers (100 miles) and 2,000 kilometers (1,240 miles) above Earth's surface.
 Most artificial satellites with human crews are in low-Earth orbit.
 The orbital period for objects in LEO is about 90 minutes.